 - Plan a meeting for all parents/guardians and potential cheer candidates well before the actual tryout clinic is to begin in order to share all necessary paperwork, to secure all signatures from both athletes and parents, and to communicate the specifics of the tryouts expectations, as well as the anticipated number of individual cheerleaders to be selected for each squad.
 It is appropriate at this time to announce all financial obligations and fund-raisers, the summer and pre-season practice schedule, and dates for future parent meetings.
 The next year school calendar, the football schedule, and a tentative competition schedule might also be made available to parents and athletes in this "orientation" meeting.
 The date and time of this initial meeting should be advertised well in advance in daily announcements, and via the school's website and social media.
 Remember: Parents/Guardians always appreciate information provided in advance! - Coaches must check to be sure each cheer candidate is eligible according to GHSA requirements for tryouts before the tryout clinic begins.
-Check the GHSA Constitution and By Laws for eligibility requirements of student athletes.

-- Coaches must check to be sure each cheer candidate has a current physical on file with the school's athletic department.
+Check the GHSA Constitution and By Laws for eligibility requirements of student athletes. - Coaches must check to be sure each cheer candidate has a current physical on file with the school's athletic department.
 Those without a current physical form are required to obtain a physical on the required GHSA physician's form (available on the GHSA website under FORMS) before participating in the tryout clinic.
-After receiving the completed physical form back from the cheer candidate, coaches are reminded to check the physical form to ensure that the physician has indicated that the individual is cleared for all sports without restrictions and that the form is properly signed and dated by the physician, the cheer candidate, and the parent of the cheer candidate. - Remember to check the national testing schedules and inform parents not to register students on those dates that you plan to compete.
-Competition schedules cannot be arranged to accommodate athletes testing. - Other forms which require parental and student signatures, as well as relevant medical information, before tryouts begin include the Inherent Risk Form, the High School Athletic / Activity Medical Authorization Form, and the GHSA Concussion Information & Sign-Off Page.
+After receiving the completed physical form back from the cheer candidate, coaches are reminded to check the physical form to ensure that the physician has indicated that the individual is cleared for all sports without restrictions and that the form is properly signed and dated by the physician, the cheer candidate, and the parent of the cheer candidate. - Other forms which require parental and student signatures, as well as relevant medical information, before tryouts begin include the Inherent Risk Form, the High School Athletic / Activity Medical Authorization Form, and the GHSA Concussion Information & Sign-Off Page.
 These forms are available in Section 9 of this manual.
 The signed Concussion Information Sheet should be kept on file.
 It is essential that parents be given a copy of the concussion information sheet in order to have available the symptoms and signs of concussions if necessary. - Create a judging sheet to use as you evaluate your athletes during tryouts.
 Confer with other coaches assisting with tryouts.
 Follow all safety rules related to tumbling and stunting.
 (See the National Federation rules book for safety in stunting and tumbling.) - Before final team selections are made, confer with all cheer candidates the possibility of not making the team, and explain the benefits that trying out one year will have for the next year's tryout.
 Remind all candidates that making the cheer team is a time for compassion and concern for those candidates who were not successful. - There are many veteran coaches across the state willing to help rookie coaches during the tryout process.
 Access the Georgia Cheerleading Coaches' Association website for members of the leadership team who will be of valuable assistance in your process.